 But even after your college days are over, a mini fridge may have a place in your life.
 Perhaps you’d like to keep your favorite snacks stashed near the basement rec room.
 Or perhaps your primary refrigerator doesn’t have enough space for your favorite sports drinks or alcoholic beverages.
 A mini fridge could store these items, leaving room for other food in your kitchen refrigerator.

 Not all mini fridges are made equally.
 Some are designed to store all types of food; others are made specifically for the refrigeration of alcoholic drinks.
-The most common types are listed below.
+These are the most common types:

 A “cube” is the most common type of mini fridge that you’ll find.
 Its square shape fits easily beneath low counters and in tight spaces.
 Because it’s not tall, a cube-style mini fridge may not work well with taller items like gallon jugs.